Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

+\emph{Event selection.}|Throughout this Letter, `noise' denotes any recorded event that does not originate from a prompt scintillation signal of a single energy deposition in a crystal, encompassing instrumental noise (PMT dark current, after-pulses, coincident PMT events, and Cherenkov emission in the PMT glass) and phosphorescence--delayed light emission following earlier high-energy (HE) interactions.
+Events from radioactive decays are referred to as `radioactive background'.

-\emph{Event selection.}|The exploration of low-mass DM requires pushing the detection threshold down to the few-PE level, which is substantially below previous COSINE-100 analysis thresholds.
+The exploration of low-mass DM requires pushing the detection threshold down to the few-PE level, which is substantially below previous COSINE-100 analysis thresholds.
 To target these few-PE energy depositions, we define the number of clusters (NCs) as the count of isolated, localized peaks in a waveform that exceed a pedestal-based threshold using the clustering algorithm described in Ref.~\cite{Kims:2005dol} and exhibit a single PE-like profile as shown in Fig.~\ref{fig:1}.
+Events with NC = 3 and NC = 4, hereafter denoted NC-3 and NC-4, are the targets of this analysis.

 To characterize signal behavior at this level, we utilize a detailed NaI(Tl) waveform simulation~\cite{choi2024} that incorporates measured scintillation characteristics and single-PE pulse shapes.
 This simulation allows us to evaluate the detector's trigger efficiency by applying the hardware requirements directly to the simulated events.
 We obtained a trigger efficiency of 62.5\% and 81.0\% for NC-3 and NC-4 events, respectively.
 The results confirm that events generated with a fixed number of PEs produce a reconstructed NC distribution centered around the input value, providing a reliable mapping between physical energy depositions and our observed NC counts.